zaphosting/docs/docs/palworld-server-modding.md

 Once you have the PAK files ready to upload, head over to the **Tools->FTP-Browser** section of your game server's webinterface.

 You will require an FTP Client to connect to your server.
-Please use our dedicated [Access via FTP](gameserver-ftpaccess.md) for this topic if you do not have an FTP Client setup or require assistance with FTP connection.
+Please use our dedicated [Access via FTP](gameserver-ftpaccess.md) guide for this topic if you do not have an FTP Client setup or require assistance with FTP connection.

 Within your webinterface, you can use the **Direct Connection** button.
 This should open the FTP program of your choice and log you in automatically.